- Concrete blocks

 One of the deciding factors with internal wall construction is whether, and to what extent the wall needs to be load bearing.
 The qualities of high thermal mass and acoustic insulation tend to work together with heavyweight materials.
 Of the traditional methods for internal wall building, both concrete block and brick rate quite poorly in terms of embodied energy, sustainability and adaptability though they both score well on fire, thermal mass and sound reduction.

-Plasterboard on stud is quite good now that old plasterboard is becoming recyclable and plasterboard walls are easy to alter and remove, providing the floor level is consistent between rooms.
+Plasterboard on stud is quite good now that old plasterboard is becoming recyclable (see Wikipedia on gypsum recycling) and plasterboard walls are relatively easy to alter and remove, providing the floor level is consistent between rooms.
 Plasterboard is low in thermal mass (and not so good for sound insulation unless it is filled with acoustic mineral fibre).
-BASF has been developing gypsum based wall boards which incorporate microcapsules of eutectic wax substances (PCMs) which increase the effective thermal mass very considerably.
-However they do not seem to be on the market in the UK yet.
+BASF has been developing gypsum based wall boards which incorporate microcapsules of phase changeswitching from liquid to solid at a certain temperature and thus releasing latent heat.
+In the case of certain building materials, this can be made to happen at, say, 20 deg.
+Celsius.
+The reverse also happens so these materials will effectively have a higher thermal mass than normal and can be used to store heat as they are warming up and release it as they cool down, This keeps them at a more stable temperature. (eutectic) wax substances (PCMs) which increase the effective thermal mass very considerably.
+See Knauf Comfortboard.
 Plasterboard can achieve high fire resistance if extra layers are added.

 Alternatives to plasterboard